-Jeffrey Roberts, of Granville Homes, intends to file a landowner petition with the Fresno Local Area Formation Commission (LAFCO) at a future date.
+Jeffrey Roberts, of Assemi and Sons, Inc., intends to file a landowner petition with the Fresno Local Area Formation Commission (LAFCO) at a future date.
 The petition is the same thing as an annexation application and will propose the detachment of the property from the Kings River Conservation District and the North Central Fire Protection District and annexation to the City of Fresno.
 These actions are under the jurisdiction of LAFCO.
+This pre-zone will also facilitate the development of previously approved tentative tract maps T-5560 and T-5881.